Abandonment in Nursing Homes

 Some of the most common damages documented in a nursing home abuse and neglect case include:

 - Medical care costs related to their injuries or illness

 - Ongoing care costs

 - Psychological therapy and treatment, if needed

 - Reimbursement of financial losses if billed for treatment they did not receive

 - Pain and suffering

 Filing a Wrongful Death Action in a Nursing Home Abandonment Case

-If your loved one passed away while living in a nursing home and you believe nursing home abandonment or neglect played a role, your attorney can evaluate your eligibility to pursue damages for your own expenses and losses by filing a wrongful death action.
-Call 1-800-516-4738 today to discuss this possibility with a nursing
+If your loved one passed away while living in a nursing home and you believe nursing home abandonment or neglect played a role, your attorney can evaluate your eligibility to pursue damages.
+You may be able to pursue damages for your expenses and losses by filing a wrongful death claim.
+Call 1-866-548-9636 today to discuss this possibility with a nursing home abuse lawyer.

 Talk to a Nursing Home Abuse and Neglect Lawyer